THE ROLE OF POLICY MAKERS IN ACCELERATING THE TRANSITION TO THE CIRCULAR ECONOMY

-The keynote speaker of the conference will be Dr. Dariusz Edward Prasek, an International Expert in environmental, social and governance areas and Circular Economy, member of the United Nations Advisory Board on Circular Economy, former Director of Operations in Environmental and Sustainability Department of the European Bank for Reconstruction and Development, Independent Expert on Development Financing at IDB Invest, who will inform attendants about main aspects of the transition to the circular economy, how this system could be efficiently implemented and what is the specific role of the policy makers in this process.
+The keynote speaker of the conference was Dr. Dariusz Edward Prasek, an International Expert in environmental, social and governance areas and circular economy, the member of the United Nations Advisory Board on Circular Economy, former Director of Operations in Environmental and Sustainability Department of the European Bank for Reconstruction and Development (EBRD), the Independent Expert on Development Financing at IDB Invest, who informed attendants about main aspects of the transition to the circular economy, how this system could be efficiently implemented and what is the specific role of the policy makers in this process.

-Another speaker of the Conference will be Mr. Timo Mäkelä, who has 40-year experience in environmental, finance and sustainable development areas.
+Another speaker was Mr. Timo Makela, who has 40-year experience in environmental, finance and sustainable development areas.
 He was employed by the Government of Finland, EBRD, European Commission, and Finnish Innovation Fund Sitra in different periods.
 Mr. Mäkelä also served as an EU ambassador to Finland for 4 years.
-He will inform the attendees about the details of EU Green Deal, as well as Finnish Approach and Experience in Accelerating the Transition to the Circular Economy.
+He raised awareness of the participants about the EU Green Deal, and Finnish approach and experience in accelerating the transition to the circular economy.

-The Conference is arranged commonly by the Ministry of Environment Protection and Agriculture and Georgian Society of Nature Explorers “Orchis” in the frames of the Circular Economy Programme financed by the Government of Sweden and implemented by GSNE “Orchis” with the support of Georgian Ministries of Environmental Protection & Agriculture, Regional Development & Infrastructure, Education & Science, and Culture & Sport, in close cooperation with the Solid Waste Management Company of Georgia and Environmental Information & Education Centre.
+The fifth Conference on Circular Economy was organized commonly by Georgian Society of Nature Explorers “Orchis” and the Ministry of Environment Protection and Agriculture of Georgia, in the frames of the Circular Economy Programme funded by the Government of Sweden and implemented by GSNE “Orchis” with the support of Georgian Ministries of Environment Protection & Agriculture, Finance, Regional Development & Infrastructure, Economy & Sustainable Development, and Education & Science.